LadaEven/ProjectProposalInformal/README.md

 I edited it in 3 different places: PyCharm , Overleaf and Vim.

-They all have the GitHub sync, but they provide the compilation result in different places.
+Girst and second have the GitHub sync, but they provide the compilation result in different places.
+Vim changes were committed throug cli